Simple Supper Friday: Destructed Pesto Meatza

-- To the food processor, add two cloves of garlic, about 1/2 – 3/4 cup fresh basil leaves, about 1/4 cup extra virgin olive oil, about two to three tablespoons of walnuts, and sea salt and pepper to taste.
+- To the food processor, add two cloves of garlic, about 1/2 – 3/4 cup fresh basil leaves, about 1/4 cup extra virgin olive oil, about two to three tablespoons of raw walnuts, and sea salt and pepper to taste.

 - Blend everything together until all the ingredients are ground up and well incorporated.